alexalok/dotAPNS/README.md

 dotAPNS is a small library used to send pushes to Apple devices via the [HTTP/2 APNs API](https://developer.apple.com/documentation/usernotifications/setting_up_a_remote_notification_server), which is an officially recommended way of interacting with APNs (*Apple Push Notification service*).

-dotAPNS itself targets **netstandard2.0**, while dotAPNS ASP.NET Core integration library targets **netcoreapp3.0**.
+dotAPNS itself targets **.NET Framework 4.6, netstandard2.0 and netstandard2.1**, while dotAPNS ASP.NET Core integration library targets **netstandard2.0**.
 The latter, however, is not needed to use the main library - it just provides some infrastructure helpers to ease the integration of the library into ASP.NET Core projects.

 ## 🛠️ How to use it?